Support for Foster Carers

 Every family is allocated with a fully qualified supervising social worker to provide direct support and supervision.
-Your SSW visits you regularly and it is unusual not to have phone contact with them during the week, even if it’s just to say hello and see how you’re doing.
+Your SSW visits you regularly and usually has weekly phone contact, even if it’s just to say hello and see how you’re doing.

-SSW’s will accompany you to professional meetings, complete annual reviews and training plans for you, and guide you through the challenges of being a foster carer.
-Their role is to support and guide you on your fostering journey.
+SSW’s will accompany you to many professional meetings, complete annual reviews and training plans for you, and guide you through the challenges of being a foster carer.
+Their role is to protect and support you on your fostering journey.